Updated on 20 Feb, 2025

 Understanding juxtaposition means recognizing how strategically placing elements can create contrast, set an order of importance, and lead the eye.

-Throughout this guide, we’ll examine the main principles and examples of juxtaposition and consider how they show up in actual user experience design.
+Throughout this design principle, we’ll examine the main principles and examples of juxtaposition and consider how they show up in actual user experience design.

 From the mindset behind visual hierarchy to the part repetition plays in solidifying patterns, each part of juxtaposition will be taken apart to supply useful understandings for designers.